 - Be the hero without the hover.
 Notice issues with the apartment on move-in day?
 It’s best to address concerns right away.
 All apartments must meet minimum State Sanitary Code.
 Any immediate concerns should be addressed to the landlord directly and reported to the City of Boston’s Inspectional Services by calling 3-1-1 (or by using the BOS:311 app).

-- Stay informed.
+- Stay connected.
 Receive our newsletter for timely off campus updates from our student Community Ambassadors.
-Follow Off Campus Engagement and Support on Facebook, Twitter, and Instagram for updates.
+Follow Off Campus Engagement and Support on Facebook and Instagram for updates.